Estimating Gaussian graphical models of multi-study data with Multi-Study Factor Analysis: Application: Metabolomic Networks of Gestational Diabetes in the HAPO Study

-MSFA-X identified 2 shared factors, 2 study-specific factors for women without GDM, and 2 study-specific factors for women with GDM (Supplementary Figure 12).
-Thresholded shared and study-specific GGMs are shown in Figure \ref{fig:gdm_results}, with thresholding based on based on a significance test of Fisher-transformed partial correlation coefficients (Supplementary Section 2.2).
-The shared network has two interesting connected components.
-One connected component contains the amino acids (AAs) along with three long-chain acylcarnitines (ACs; AC C18:1, AC C18:2, and AC C16).
-The second connected component contains several short- and medium-chain ACs, with the majority of edges connecting the medium-chain ACs.
-In the study-specific networks, edge patterns clearly identify differences in metabolism after glucose uptake between women with and without GDM.
-Among women without GDM, leucine/isoleucine and glutamine/glutamate are highly connected nodes, with glutamine/glutamate serving as a connector between the AAs and the short- and medium-chain ACs.
-AC C8:1 exhibits conditional associations with several short-chain ACs (AC C2, AC C3, AC C4/Ci4, AC C5).
-In contrast, leucine/isoleucine and glutamine/glutamate have much smaller degree in the GDM network, and glutamine/glutamate does not provide a bridge between AAs and ACs.
-Other AA patterns also differ: proline is more highly connected among women with GDM, and phenylalanine and tyrosine exhibit a strong conditional association.
-Conducting the same analysis with the graphical lasso benchmark showed that the benchmark was unable to disentangle these patterns between the two conditions (Supplementary Figure 13, 14).
+The thresholded shared and study-specific GGMs are shown in Figure \ref{fig:gdm_results}, with thresholding based on empirical p-values estimated using the approach in Section 3.2.
+The shared network reveals two distinct highly-connected subnetworks.
+One subnetwork consists of the amino acids (AAs) along with four long-chain acylcarnitines (ACs; AC C16, AC C18, AC C18:1, and AC C18:2).
+The second subnetwork consists of several short- and medium-chain ACs, with the majority of edges connecting the medium-chain ACs.

+The study-specific networks reveal clear differences in metabolism after glucose uptake between women with and without GDM.
+Among women without GDM, glutamine/glutamate is a highly connected node serving as a connector between the AAs and the short- and medium-chain ACs.
+Additionally, AC C8:1 exhibits conditional associations with several short-chain ACs (AC C2, AC C3, AC C4/Ci4, AC C5).
+In contrast, leucine/isoleucine and glutamine/glutamate have much smaller hub score in the GDM network, and glutamine/glutamate does not function as a connector between AAs and ACs.
+Other AA patterns also differ, with histidine, phenylalanine, and tyrosine exhibiting strong conditional associations that are specific to women with GDM.
+Conducting the same analysis with the graphical lasso benchmark reveals that the benchmark was unable to disentangle these metabolic patterns between women with and without GDM (Supplementary Section 3.3).

-We also conducted a quantitative analysis on the unthresholded networks by analyzing hub score.
-Hub score is an eigenvector-based measure of node centrality; a higher hub score indicates a node has more authority in the network \cite{kleinberg1998authoritative}.
-Using the \texttt{hub\_score} function of the \texttt{igraph} R package, we compared hub score in women with and without GDM (Figure \ref{fig:lollipop}, Figure \ref{fig:lollipop2}).
-This analysis recapitulates the finding of lower involvement of leucine/isoleucine and glutamine/glutamate in the network of women with GDM compared to women without GDM, as well as the observation of lower connectivity of AC C10:3 and AC C8:1 in women with GDM.
+To further assess these differences quantitatively, we also analyzed the hub score, an eigenvector-based measure of node centrality that indicates a node's overall influence in the network \cite{kleinberg1998authoritative}.
+Using the \texttt{hub\_score} function of the \texttt{igraph} R package, we compared hub scores of each metabolite between women with and without GDM (Figure \ref{fig:lollipop}, Figure \ref{fig:lollipop2}).
+This analysis further corroborates the lower involvement glutamine/glutamate and the higher involvement of histidine, phenylalanine, and tyrosine in the network of women with GDM compared to women without GDM.
+Additionally, leucine/isoleucine and AC C8:1 showed lower connectivity in women with GDM than those without.